mareRong/cse15l-lab-reports/Lab1.md

   Hello World!
 }
 The working directory is lecture1.
-The command returned the content within en-us.txt file because we inputted a path to a file as an argument for the command to retrieve content from.
+The command returned the content within en-us.txt file because we inputted a path to a file as an argument for the command to retrieve content.
 ```